What is Rubella?

 Some people don’t have any symptoms at all and may not know they are infectious.
 This means they could pass the virus to someone else without realising.

-You do not need rubella vaccination if you had one rubella or two MMR vaccinations as a child.
-MMR stands for Measles, Mumps, Rubella.
-This is normally given to children in two injections before they reach 6 years of age.
+You do not need a rubella vaccination if you had 1 rubella or 2 MMR vaccinations as a child.
+MMR stands for measles, mumps, rubella.
+This is normally given to children in 2 injections before they are 6 years old.

-If you do not know who your doctor was at the time or have no way of being certain that you were vaccinated then you can get it again now.
+You can have the vaccination if you do not know who your doctor was at the time or have no way of being certain that you were vaccinated.

 Having the vaccination again won’t do you any harm.